-The trial was carried out with a view to the reinstatement of routes after recent illegal strikes by Gautrain bus drivers.
+The trial-running was with a view to the reinstatement of routes after recent illegal strikes by Gautrain bus drivers.

-On Tuesday, Bombela Concession company spokesperson Kelebogile Machaka said the driver was recovering well in a Centurion hospital.
+On Tuesday, Bombela Concession company spokeswoman Kelebogile Machaka said the driver was recovering well in a Centurion hospital.

 "He went to theatre [into surgery] yesterday, but he's in a stable condition at the moment."

 Machaka said the shooting followed other incidents where Gautrain buses were targeted and services disrupted.
 She said Bombela had approached the government over concerns that attacks were becoming a trend.